44 reusable patterns to develop and deploy reliable production-quality microservices-based applications, with worked examples in Java

 Purchase of the print book includes a free eBook in PDF, Kindle, and ePub formats from Manning Publications.

-Microservices Patterns teaches you how to develop and deploy production-quality microservices-based applications.
-This invaluable set of design patterns builds on decades of distributed system experience, adding new patterns for writing services and composing them into systems that scale and perform reliably under real-world conditions.
-More than just a patterns catalog, this practical guide offers experience-driven advice to help you design, implement, test, and deploy your microservices-based application.
+Microservices Patterns teaches you 44 reusable patterns to reliably develop and deploy production-quality microservices-based applications.
+This invaluable set of design patterns builds on decades of distributed system experience, adding new patterns for composing services into systems that scale and perform under real-world conditions.
+More than just a patterns catalog, this practical guide with worked examples offers industry-tested advice to help you design, implement, test, and deploy your microservices-based application.

 Service decomposition strategies